Build your own Website. Tutor: Colin Hume

 Many websites contain just static text — every time someone clicks on the page they see the same thing unless the owner has manually updated it.
 More complicated websites are dynamic — the user inputs some information and the results of a calculation or search are displayed.
 For static websites I use HTML (Hypertext Markup Language) — the standard language of websites since the web started, and CSS (Cascading Style Sheets) — so that you can change the style of all your web pages in one place rather than having to search through all the pages for purple titles because you've decided you prefer blue ones.
-I also use small amounts of JavaScript where necessary.
+I also use JavaScript, a programming language which run's in the user's browser rather than on your server — I'll mention that later.

 The WebEdit program.